isomerpages/moe-fairfieldsec/_parents/School Rules.md

 ##### _For Boys_

 *   Hair must not touch the collar and must be sloped at the sides and at the rear.
-Fancy styling, sideburns, ducktails, undercut and high-shaven sides are not allowed.
+Fancy styling of hair is not allowed.
 *   Fringes must not touch the eyebrows.
 *   Hair must not be permed.
 *   Boys must be clean shaven at all times.